Grilled Halibut with Garlic Cilantro Sauce

-For all you cilantro-haters out there, please allow me to indulge myself for just a few more recipes, and then I’ll get off this cilantro kick and actually use some basil, rosemary, or parsley, some of my other favorite herbs.
+For all you cilantro-haters out there, I’m going to share this delicious recipe for Grilled Halibut with Garlic Cilantro Sauce, and then I’ll get off this cilantro kick and actually use some basil, rosemary, or parsley, some of my other favorite herbs.
 But since cilantro was officially crowned the favorite herb for the one year anniversary of Weekend Herb Blogging, I vowed I’d use it for all my WHB recipes for a month, and I’m a woman who keeps her promises.

 This recipe came from the mother of Jordynn, a totally adorable girl in my fourth grade class.
 Jordynn’s the kind of student every teacher would love to have; she’s smart, cute, well-behaved, and always thoughtful.
 (Hi Jordynn, I hope you read this so you know that I think you’re a great student.)